 B. ORGANIZATION OF THIS SUPPLEMENT

-In this document text is used to indicate those areas of text changed by the current supplement only.
+In this document blue bold text is used to indicate those areas of text changed by the current supplement only.

 C. CHANGES TO ARINC CHARACTERISTIC 702A INTRODUCED BY THIS SUPPLEMENT

 This section presents a complete listing of the changes to the document introduced by this supplement.
 Each change is identified by the section number and the title as it will appear in the complete document.
 Where necessary, a brief description of the change is included.